Mary Berry Mushroom Quiche Recipe

 How To Make Mary Berry Mushroom Quiche

-1. Prepare the pastry: In a food processor, pulse the flour and cold, cubed butter until the mixture resembles fine breadcrumbs.
-Add the beaten egg and a tablespoon of cold water, then pulse again until the dough just comes together.
-Shape the dough into a disc, wrap it in clingfilm, and chill in the refrigerator for at least 15 minutes.
+1. Prepare the pastry: Place the plain flour and cold, cubed butter into the bowl of a food processor and pulse the blades in short bursts until the butter disappears into the flour and the mixture looks like fine, dry breadcrumbs.
+Pour in the beaten egg and the cold water, then pulse for a few seconds more until the dough begins to clump together into a ball.
+Tip the dough onto a clean surface, shape it into a flat disc, wrap it tightly in clingfilm, and chill in the fridge for 30 minutes.

 Mary Berry Mushroom Quiche Recipe